-- Monitor and control thermal and voltage constraints to their Load Dump limits using transmission line and capacitor switching, and economic generation re-dispatch as needed - o Carry additional reserves to mitigate deficit between 30 minute reserves and contingency generation loss as needed. - In day-ahead commitment, schedule additional resources to cover deficit in dayahead scheduled reserves. - In real-time conditions, clear additional synchronized resources to cover deficit in real-time operating reserves. - o PJM Dispatch will determine the eligibility of resources that are part of the contingency to provide reserves depending on the severity of the contingency and other system conditions in order to ensure system reliability is maintained.
+- Modify EMS contingencies for Real-time Operations based on the assessment.
+For these contingencies: - Monitor and control thermal and voltage constraints to their Load Dump limits using transmission line and capacitor switching, and economic generation re-dispatch as needed

+- o Carry additional reserves to mitigate deficit between 30 minute reserves and contingency generation loss as needed. - In day-ahead commitment, schedule additional resources to cover deficit in dayahead scheduled reserves. - In real-time conditions, clear additional synchronized resources to cover deficit in real-time operating reserves. - o PJM Dispatch will determine the eligibility of resources that are part of the contingency to provide reserves depending on the severity of the contingency and other system conditions in order to ensure system reliability is maintained. - Notify PJM Members of credible gas pipeline contingency(s) being monitored by PJM via PJM Emergency Procedures application.